 MEET CANTOR BEN ROSNER

-Cantor Rosner grew up attending services at KAM Isaiah Israel in Hyde Park, Chicago, where he was exposed to the music of Max Janowski, the synagogue’s famed music director.
+Cantor Rosner grew up attending service at KAM Isaiah Israel in Hyde Park, Chicago, where he was exposed to the music of Max Janowski, the synagogue’s famed music director.
 He began playing classical guitar at age 13, earning a scholarship to the University of Miami’s conservatory program just a few years later.
-While at UM, he started leading musical Shabbat services at Hillel, an experience that inspired him to become a Jewish professional.
-Upon graduation, the Cantor spent a year as the Jewish Campus Service Corps Fellow at the Hartford Hillel Foundation, where he learned the importance of reaching members of the Jewish community, wherever they are.
+While at UM, he started leading music Shabbat services at Hillel, an experience that inspired him to dedicate his life to Jewish learning and teaching.

 Outside of the synagogue, Cantor Rosner enjoys spending time with family, friends, his pet birds and doing nature photography.